-Following the hiring of our new Chief Executive Officer in the third quarter of 2021, we initiated a strategic review of our product development strategy, as we focus on creating value within the electric vehicle, last-mile delivery, and smart payload and enabling infrastructure markets.
-While we complete our strategic review, we have paused all material research and development activity and expenditures, associated with our planned next-generation three-wheeled high speed vehicle.
+Following the hiring of our current Chief Executive Officer in the third quarter of 2021, we initiated a strategic review of our product development strategy as we focus on creating value within the electric vehicle, last-mile delivery, smart payload and enabling infrastructure markets.
+In connection with the strategic review, we canceled development of our planned next-generation three-wheeled high-speed vehicle.